mongodb/docs-node/source/includes/limitations/limits.rst

 Mutual Recursion
 ~~~~~~~~~~~~~~~~

-In versions 4.3 through 4.10 of the {+driver-short+}, you cannot specify a
-**mutually recursive** type as a type parameter.
-To specify a mutually
-recursive type as a type parameter, use version 4.11 or newer.

-A mutually recursive type exists when two types contain a property that is of
+A  **mutually recursive**  type exists when two types contain a property that is of
 the other's type.
 You can update the :ref:`Pet <mongodb-node-typescript-pet-interface>`
 interface to be mutually recursive by allowing a pet to have a handler, and
 defining a handler to have a pet.
 The following examples reference the mutually